jimrthy/frereth-cp/src/clojure/frereth_cp/client/README.md

 That starts by calling build-inner-vouch.

-And then servers-polled.
+And then cookie/servers-polled.

-## client/servers-polled
+## cookie/servers-polled

 That's part of a deferred chain that rolls back out of hello/set-up-server-hello-polling!